-The Department of Biology, Saint Mary's College, Notre Dame, Indiana, invites applications for one tenure-track appointment in biology at the Assistant Professor level beginning August, 2016.
+The Department of Biology, Saint Mary's College, Notre Dame, Indiana, invites applications for a tenure-track appointment at the Assistant Professor level beginning August, 2017.
 Saint Mary's College is a Catholic liberal arts college for women with a strong commitment to undergraduate education.

 Applicants must hold (or be at completion of) a Ph.D. in the biological sciences.
-The successful candidate will have expertise in Neurobiology; experience in Developmental Biology is desirable.
-Teaching responsibilities will include introductory Human Anatomy and Physiology (for nursing majors) and can include specialty courses in her/his areas of knowledge.
+The successful candidate will have expertise in Animal Physiology and Anatomy: Human Anatomy is essential, Comparative Anatomy is desired.
+Teaching responsibilities will include Introductory Human Anatomy and Physiology (for nursing majors), Human Anatomy for majors, and Comparative Anatomy for majors.
+The successful candidate can also develop specialty courses in her/his areas of knowledge.

 Please send a complete CV along with a letter of intent that includes your teaching philosophy and research interests, as well as your email and phone contact information to: firstname.lastname@example.org.
 In your letter of intent, be sure to include a clear statement highlighting your area of expertise.

 Candidates will be contacted for full credentials (three letters of reference, visa status for foreign nationals, official transcripts, and evidence of excellent teaching [such as teaching evaluations]) if desired at a later date.
 Review of applications will begin August 15, 2016, and applications will no longer be accepted after Sept.
 23, 2016.

 Saint Mary's College is an Equal Opportunity Employer.
 In keeping with the College’s mission, Saint Mary’s is committed to increasing its racial and ethnic diversity at all levels – students, faculty, and staff – and seeks applications from candidates who share this commitment.